qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 into QGIS.

-The following example has been taken from the ``Random sampling grid`` script that you can download from the online collection :menuselection:`R --> Tools --> Download R scripts from the on-line collection` (the scripts in the on-line collection can be found on https://github.com/qgis/QGIS-Processing/tree/master/rscripts).
+The following example has been taken from the ``Random sampling grid`` script that can be found in the online collection of R scripts (the scripts in this online collection can be found in https://github.com/qgis/QGIS-Processing/tree/master/rscripts).

 The aim of this exercise is to create a random point vector layer